bspans/bspans/README.md

 - 👋 Hi, I’m Bjarni
-- 👀 I’m interested in software development.
+- 👀 I’m interested cloud development and machine learning.
-- 🌱 I’m currently learning Javascript at FreeCodeCamp and Python trough Harvard's CS50x.
+- 🌱 I’m currently learning AWS and Kubernetes at udemy.
 - 💞️ I’m looking to collaborate on projects that have a sociological take on tech.
 I've got a masters degree in sociology and looking to mix things up!
 - 📫 How to reach me e-mail: bjarni at spans.eu twitter @BjarniSpans linkedin:https://www.linkedin.com/in/bjarnispans/